 Open the App Store or the Google Play Store on the device.
 Navigate to the update section and download the latest app version on the device.

 If you are a part of the WhatsApp Beta program and have a message send failure with the installed build on the device, it might be wise to leave the beta program and opt for the stable build from the App Store or Google Play Store.

 On iPhone, open the TestFlight App > WhatsApp > and select Leave beta program from the following menu.

 On Android, open the Play Store, and navigate to WhatsApp.
 There, you will see the option to leave the beta program.

-It’s advisable to check Downdetector to see if WhatsApp is having issues on servers or not.
+It’s advisable to check Downdetector to see if WhatsApp is facing server-side issues.
 Visit the Downdetector website and search for WhatsApp.
-If you notice huge spikes in the last 24 hours graph, then sit back, relax, and let the company fix the issue on their end.
+If you notice huge spikes in the last 24-hour graph, sit back, relax, and let the company fix the issue.